chiarafornari/python-cimec-chiara-fornari/README.md

 Raw data were downsampled to 250 Hz and both highpass (0.1 Hz) and lowpass (40 Hz) filters were applied, as well as notch filter (48-52 Hz) to reduce the line noise.

 #### Data quality:
 A visual inspection of the data is provided in order to check the quality of the signal and the presence of bad channels that in case are interpolated.
-HEOG, VEOG ans ECG channel are created to control for eye movement and heart rate.
+HEOG, VEOG and ECG channel are created to control/clean for eye movement and heart rate.

 #### Data ri-referencing:
-In order to reduce the noise, the average electrodes references was applied.
+In order to reduce the noise, the average electrodes offline references was applied.

 #### Independent Component Analysis (ICA):
 The ICA is applied and the bad components removed.